 - $10,000 for married filing separately and you lived with your spouse at any time during the year, or

-- $132,000 for single, head of household, or married filing separately and you did not live with your spouse at any time during the year.
+- $140,000 for single, head of household, or married filing separately and you did not live with your spouse at any time during the year. (phase-out begins at $125,000)

 The key point here for moderate-income overseas filers is that in either case you must have taxable compensation.
 For higher income overseas filers—those with taxable compensation—take note of the income limits for Roth contributions and see the definition of modified AGI below.